2022 Advocacy Efforts

-Resolve New England (RNE) is proud to be part of the We Care coalition, working to protect children by advocating for the Connecticut Parentage Act this session.
-Contact Kate if you want to get involved in these efforts!
+Resolve New England (RNE) is proud to be part of the We Care coalition, which successfully protected children by advocating successfully for passage of the Connecticut Parentage Act!

 Connecticut Fertility Insurance

 Yes, Connecticut has a Fertility Insurance Law.
 It passed in 1989 and has been amended several times.

 The Connecticut Fertility Insurance Law provides coverage for: